The Degree Evaluations Office reviews the courses you have completed and determines the official status of your progress toward graduation.

 Upper Division Units

 A minimum of 40 upper division units is required to graduate.
 Sacramento State upper division courses are numbered 100-199.
-Major requirements include a minimum of 24 upper division units for a Bachelor of Arts degree and 36 upper division units for a Bachelor of Science degree.

 All students under the 1992-2013/14 University Catalogues must complete 51 units of General Education requirements.
 Beginning with the 2014/15 University Catalogue, students must complete 48 units of General Education requirements.
 Additional graduation requirements are noted below.
 General Education program requirements and approved General Education courses may be found in the Sacramento State Catalog (current online version).

-Graduation Filing Deadlines:
+Graduation Priority Filing Timelines:

 Fall Semester: February 1